molgenis/molgenis-service-armadillo/docs/pages/install_management/armadillo_migrate_3_to_4.md

 ??? note
     We assume Ubuntu with systemd is used.

-The upgrade from Armadillo v3.4 to 4.x is breaking as the profiles must be Rock profiles.
+The upgrade from Armadillo v3.4 to 4.x is breaking as the containers must be Rock containers.

 Additionally, when working with an armadillo 4 instance, researchers should update `DSMolgenisArmadillo` to version 2.0.5 (this version is compatible with armadillo 3 as well).